pzverkov/app-survival-android/docs/GAMEPLAY.md

 Incidents, tickets, and postmortems
 - Incidents are appended to the **Incidents** log.
-- When a run ends, a **Postmortem** appears with a short summary and key metrics.
+- When a run ends, a **Postmortem** appears with a brief summary and key metrics.
 - Use **Copy run JSON** to export a structured run report (seed, duration, score, end reason, etc.).

+Deterministic seeds (reproducible runs)
+- Set a **Seed** (number) and press **Reset** to start a deterministic run.
+- Press **Daily** to use a deterministic UTC date seed so multiple people can compare the same challenge.
+- The current seed is shown next to the controls.

 Local scoreboard
 - The game stores top runs in your browser (**localStorage**) under `asr:scoreboard:v1`.